Understanding SwiftUI's TabView

 Example Setup

-For visual consistency across examples, I extracted styling into TabViewHelpers.swift
+For visual consistency across examples, I extracted styling into TabViewHelpers.swift:

 // TabViewHelpers.swift - shared across all examples